Wells Fargo Personal Loan – 2023 Review

 What Are the Alternatives to Wells Fargo?

 Unlike with Wells Fargo, your credit score won’t take an initial hit when you ask LendingClub for a quote.
-And this lender is especially helpful to those who wish to consolidate their debts.
+This lender is especially helpful to those who wish to consolidate their debts.
 It even offers to settle directly with your creditors if you prefer to avoid the temptation of having a lump sum in your checking account.
-Other pros include being able to have a co-signer, and decent customer satisfaction scores.
+Other pros include being able to have a cosigner and decent customer satisfaction scores.

 Payoff